Product

 • Separating and clearly marking all the known hazards (e.g. faulty equipment) with visible signs or tape.

-Communicate: make sure that all departments are coordinating constantly
+Communicate: Make sure that all departments are coordinating constantly

 Organizational silos are a problem even under normal circumstances, but can be disastrous during peak season.
 With an increase in activity — and high expectations from customers — you can’t afford to have a lack of coordination between departments.
 Last minute surprises cause frustration for everyone and affect their ability to do their job well.